JesusC0der/Raspi-Drive/README.md

 ```
 2. Mount your drive by entering this ```sudo mount /dev/sda2 /mnt/drive```
 3. reboot ```sudo reboot```

 **Note:** This is the fastest way to get Raspi Drive on your Raspberry Pi.

+**Also Note:** If you get an error when mounting the drive about there not being a directory at /dev/sda2 then run ```sudo lsblk -o UUID,NAME,FSTYPE,SIZE,MOUNTPOINT,LABEL,MODEL```and look under sda for the sda partition that is bigger in size and copy it. (example: sda2) then in step 2 replace /dev/sda2 with the sda partition that you copied

 ## Manual Installation